Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Methodology

+The hue component of images in the dataset was altered in the range between -25° and +25°, saturation altered in the range between -42\% and +42\%, exposure altered between -22\% and +22\% and Gray-scale applied to 47\% of images.
 Adjusting the hue component mimics diverse lighting conditions, including daylight or artificial lighting.
-This allows the model to train and recognise objects effectively under a range of illumination settings Applying the Hue, Saturation and exposure augmentation ensures the trained model is robust enough to handle real world lighting exposure, various colour schemes and contrasts
+Altering the hue component allows the model to train and recognise objects effectively under a range of illumination settings Applying the Hue, Saturation and exposure augmentation ensures the trained model is robust enough to handle real world lighting exposure, various colour schemes and contrasts